1. Skip to content

 The pair have taken it in turns to dismantle opponents.
 Against Italy, Nico Williams won Man of the Match and every time he touched the ball, fans in Gelsenkirchen held their breath, while Italy's defense chased shadows.

-Williams impressed again and scored in the Round of 16 against Georgia, his sheer power, speed and finesse leaving Georgian defenders in his wake.
+Williams impressed again and scored in the Round of 16 against Georgia, his sheer power, speed and finesse leaving defenders in his wake.

-Pictures showing Yamal's baptism in the presence of the great Lionel Messi in 2007 are all the more fitting, because while Yamal lights up the Euros, Argentina's Messi stands in the final of the Copa America in probably his last international game.
+Pictures showing Yamal's baptism in the presence of the great Lionel Messi in 2007 are all the more fitting, because, while Yamal lights up the Euros, Argentina's Messi stands in the final of the Copa America in probably his last international game.
 Fate may have played a role and it feels like a passing of the baton.

 Jacob "Ghost" Mulee, former coach of Kenya's national team, the Harambee Stars, told DW that African interest in the tournament is sky high.
 "Right now with Euro 2024 going on in Germany, there is a very big interest.
 Most radio stations are streaming it live.
 Everybody is glued to the TV during the Euros," he said.

-A young, long-haired Lionel Messi with baby Lamine Yamal, whose parents had won a raffle to meet the Barcelona star in 2007.
+A young long-haired Lionel Messi with baby Lamine Yamal, whose parents had won a raffle to meet the Barcelona star in 2007.
 Now, both Yamal and Messi stand on the edge of continental glory for their respective nationsImage: Joan Monfort/AP Photo/picture alliance

 England have unfinished business